Martin Jetpack: Potential markets

 Governments were expected to be a large share of initial consumers.
 The first production model was aimed at military and first responder emergency crews, such as police, firefighters, and medical personnel, to enable them to have faster response times, to reach areas inaccessible by road, and to get to the top of tall buildings quickly.
-Interested buyers included the government of the United Arab Emirates; in November 2015, Dubai (part of the UAE) reportedly had placed an initial order for 20 units, simulators, and training, for delivery in 2016.
+Interested buyers included the government of the United Arab Emirates; in November 2015, Dubai reportedly had placed an initial order for 20 units, simulators and training, for delivery in 2016.

+By 2019, however, with little progress on the development of the production jetpack having occurred, the company was wound up.